Sunday, March 27, 2016

 I recently ran across this Justin Bieber watch at Walmart.
 It's a pretty goofy young Justin Bieber pictured on the box and dial.
 The non-rotating bezel features Bieber's name as well.
 The strap appears to be comfortable silicone.
 Since this watch has probably been on the shelves for awhile, it might need a new battery.

 Of course, he probably doesn't wear a watch like the one bearing his name.
-According to this blog post by Amit Dev Handa, Bieber was spotted at the 2013 Billboard Music Awards wearing a Rolex 18K Gold Day/Date II.
+According to blogger Amit Dev Handa, Bieber was spotted at the 2013 Billboard Music Awards wearing a Rolex 18K Gold Day/Date II much like this Rolex available on Amazon.

 A Young Justin Bieber in 2009 - Photo by Kevin Aranibar of Kerosene Photography from New York, United States [CC BY 2.0 (http://creativecommons.org/licenses/by/2.0)], via Wikimedia Commons